Marc Blaustein is a creative director and graphic designer in New York.

 Through strategic problem solving and close collaborations with clients, Marc develops smart, people-focused design and branding solutions.
 Concentrating on print, environmental, and digital media, projects range from exhibition graphic design to corporate identity; multimedia installations to annual reports; limited edition books to the Web.

 For more than two decades Marc has worked on projects for a diverse clientele including the American Institute of Graphic Arts (AIGA), BMW, McKinsey & Company, The Frick Collection, Columbia University, The New York Botanical Garden, and an array of other cultural and commercial clients.
 Marc designed for The New York Public Library for 16 years; as Art Director of its 92-branch system he shaped the graphic identity of one of New York’s great institutions.

-Marc’s work has been represented in exhibitions at the Cooper-Hewitt National Design Museum and the Walker Arts Center, among others, and in design books by LKP and Rockport publishers.
-His award-winning projects have been featured in numerous publications including Print, Communication Arts, HOW, The New York Times, the Wall Street Journal, and Brand New.
+Marc’s work has been represented in exhibitions at the Cooper-Hewitt National Design Museum and the Walker Arts Center, among others.
+His award-winning projects have been featured in numerous publications including Print, Communication Arts, HOW, The New York Times, the Wall Street Journal, and Brand New, and in design books by LKP and Rockport publishers.

 Marc served on the Board of the Type Directors Club and has juried competitions including AIGA’s 50 Books/50 Covers.
-He teaches at Parsons School of Design and has been a guest lecturer/critic at the School of Visual Arts.
+He has taught at Parsons School of Design and been a guest lecturer/critic at the School of Visual Arts.
 Marc was interviewed for STEP magazine and has been among Graphic Design USA‘s “People To Watch.”

 Marc is a graduate of the Cooper Union School of Art, New York, and Middlesex University, London.